 I am passionate about many areas of mathematics, but my research focuses on dynamical systems, topology, the history of mathematics, and recreational mathematics.
-I am the author of Euler’s Gem: The Polyhedron Formula and the Birth of Topology, which was published by Princeton University Press.
-I am the editor of Math Horizons, the undergraduate magazine of the Mathematical Association of America.
-I enjoy chatting about mathematics on my blog (Division by Zero), on Twitter (@divbyzero), and on Google+.
+I am the author of Tales of Impossibility: The 2000-Year Quest to Solve the Mathematical Problems of Antiquity (2019) and Euler’s Gem: The Polyhedron Formula and the Birth of Topology (2008), both of which were published by Princeton University Press.
+I was the editor of Math Horizons, the undergraduate magazine of the Mathematical Association of America, from 2014 to 2019.
+I enjoy chatting about mathematics on my blog (Division by Zero) and on Twitter (@divbyzero).

 My Erdös number is four in at least three ways (Erdös → Andrzej Schinzel → Michal Misiurewicz → John Franks → Me; Erdös → Svante Janson → Steve Fisher → John Franks → Me; Erdös → Branko Grünbaum → Jaume Llibre → John Franks → Me).